clintjhill/dev-experience-story/README.md

 - setup communication immediately
 - educate everyone on the process/progress
 - if outside stakeholders don't understand - you will lose
+  - read: proof of effectiveness

 ---

 # Trust

 ### How to build it
-- Deploy everyday - everything visual, anything else
+- Deploy everyday - everything visual and anything else
 - Completely and thoroughly communicate complexities
   - Tell how you've removed them
-  - Tell how you're encountering them
+  - Tell how you're encountering them or ignoring them
-  - Tell how you're working around them

 ### How to use
-- Don't over think feature requests (just start work)
+- Don't over think requests (just start work)
-- Be a part of the feature design, not the "authority"
+- Be a part of the design, not the *authority*
-- Others have good ideas - listen

-If you find yourself distrusting a teammate always start with this question:

-*"What is best for the user?"*
+Resolve trust issues with this question: *"What's best for the user?"*

 ---